hwang2006/multimodal-ai-practices-on-hpc/README.md

 ## License
 This project is licensed under the terms specified in the LICENSE file.

+## Acknowledgments
+This repository is based on the [multimodal AI repository](https://github.com/ShawhinT/YouTube-Blog/tree/main/multimodal-ai) created by Shaw Talebi.
+The original tutorials have been adapted and extended for execution on KISTI's Neuron HPC cluster, including:
+- Integration with Slurm workload manager
+- Singularity container deployment for Ollama
+- Conda environment setup for HPC systems
+- SSH tunneling for Jupyter Lab access

 ## Contributing
 Contributions are welcome!
 Please feel free to submit issues or pull requests.